-This report is prepared by the Danish Energy Agency in cooperation with the Danish TSO (Energinet.dk) as part of CNREC's program 'Boosting RE as part of China's energy system revolution' funded by the Children's Investment Fund Foundation.
+This draft report is prepared by the Danish Energy Agency in cooperation with Energinet.dk.
+It is an input to the China National Renewable Energy Centre (CNREC) in Beijing and the Boosting Renewable Energy program funded by the Children's Investment Fund Foundation.
 The aim of the program is to accelerate the deployment of renewable energy in China.

-The report is one among others prepared for CNREC's reporting to the Chinese National Energy Administration (NEA) and covers European and Danish experiences with power sector planning and RE friendly grid planning.
+The report is one among other prepared to CNREC as an input to CNREC's reporting to the Chinese National Energy Administration about 'Renewable Energy friendly Grid Planning' and covers European and Danish experiences with grid planning.

-The report is closely linked to the report 'Flexibility in the Power System', and the two reports should be seen in the same context.
+The report is closely linked to the report 'Flexibility in the Power System', and the two reports should be in the same context.
 Therefore you will find lots of references between the two reports on themes like the European power market which is an essential subject for understanding both reports.

-The structure of this report is firstly a presentation in chapter 3 of our understanding of the current functionality of the Chinese power market, power planning and dispatch system for power.
+The structure of this report is firstly a presentation of our understanding of the current functionality of the Chinese power market, power planning and dispath system for power.
 It is essential to develop a mutual understanding of the Chinese power system in order to analyse and recommend on future solutions that will enhance China's green transformation.
 It is therefore our hope that our Chinese partner will comment and deepen our understanding of the current system and the challenges.

-Chapter 4 of the report describes the European power markets their functionality of a liberalised power system.
+Chapter 3 of the report describes the European power markets their functionality of a liberalised power system.

-Chapter 5 describes the Trans-European framework for planning and operation of transmission infrastructure, including the framework for planning of new interconnectors.
+Chapter 4 describes the Trans-European framework for planning and operation of transmission infrastructure, including the framework for planning of new interconnectors.

-Chapter 6 is about the management of the Danish transmission infrastructure.
+Chapter 5 is about the management of the Danish transmission infrastructure.

-Finally chapter 7 describes the role of the Power Exchanges and organisation in Europe.
+Finally Chapter 6 describes the role of the Power Exchanges and organisation in Europe.

-3. Challenges for the Chinese planning, forecasting, scheduling of generation and transmission
+3. Introduction to the challenges for the Chinese planning, forecasting, scheduling of generation and transmission